joyousj/Syllabus-Java022815/README.md

 + HTML, CSS
 + UML, Servlets
-+ MVC, Exercise using MVC pattern
++ MVC patterns
-+ Intro to JSP, tablibs
++ Intro to JSP, tag libs
 + Custom tag libs, Intro to Struts

-Project: Website to host games
+Project: Create a website to host games (including the poker game from Weeks 1 and 3)

 ----------------------------------------------------

 ###Week 5:  Spring

-+ Struts, Binding all together
++ Struts and Binding
-+ XML
++ Intro to XML
 + Intro to Spring framework
-+ Configuration, DI, bean factories, auto wiring
++ Configuration, DI, bean factories, auto-wiring
 + Creating applications using SPRING

-Project: Convert poker app to use spring framefork
+Project: Deploy poker application from Week 4 using Spring framework.

 ----------------------------------------------------

 ###Week 6: Hibernate

-+ Introduction to hibernate
++ Introduction to Hibernate
-+ Web application using Hibernate, HQL
++ Building web applications with Hibernate & HQL
-+ Mappings, Transaction Management
++ Mappings and Transaction Management
-+ Integration with Struts, Spring
++ Integrating Struts into Spring
-+ Exercsie

 ----------------------------------------------------